The Monkees: Conception and casting

 The Monkees were formed in the mid-1960s in Los Angeles.

+Davy Jones has said: "The name hadn't been thought of yet.
+There was The Beatles, The Animals, The Byrds, The Turtles — so we started thinking of animal names ...
+Suddenly, we knew we had it – The Monkees' [spelled] wrong, like Beatles, Byrds".

 Aspiring filmmaker Bob Rafelson developed the initial idea for The Monkees in 1962 and tried selling it to Revue Productions, the television division of Universal Pictures, but was unsuccessful.
 In May 1964, while working at Screen Gems, Rafelson teamed up with Bert Schneider, whose father, Abraham Schneider, headed the Colpix Records and Screen Gems Television units of Columbia Pictures.
 Rafelson and Schneider ultimately formed Raybert Productions.
 The Beatles' films A Hard Day's Night and Help! inspired Rafelson and Schneider to revive Rafelson's idea for The Monkees.
-As "Raybert Productions", they sold the show to Screen Gems Television on April 16, 1965.
+As Raybert Productions, they sold the show to Screen Gems Television in April 1965.

 Rafelson and Schneider's original idea was to cast an existing New York folk rock group, the Lovin' Spoonful, who were not widely known at the time.
 After those plans fell through, Rafelson and Schneider focused on Davy Jones.
 In September 1964, Jones had signed to a long-term contract to appear in TV programs for Screen Gems, to make feature films for Columbia Pictures and to record music for the Colpix label.
 His involvement with The Monkees was publicly announced on July 14, 1965.
-Jones had previously starred as the Artful Dodger in the Broadway theater show Oliver!; for his work in Oliver!, he was nominated for a Tony Award for Best Featured Actor in a Musical in 1963.
+Jones had previously starred as the Artful Dodger in the Broadway theater show Oliver!.
+For this work he was nominated for a Tony Award for Best Featured Actor in a Musical in 1963.